Pain in truth- module set upDivine ClassTome of Conversion

 I anchored the class around blade identity.

-Each blade color represents a core ability score and defines the Divine’s combat style and role.
+Each blade color represented a core ability score and defined the Divine's combat style and role within the party.

-This made blade color more than visual flavor.
-It became the player’s core identity and how they experienced the class.
+This made blade color more than a visual choice.
+It became the player's core identity and shaped how they experienced the class.

-I still wanted shared abilities that reinforced the fantasy, like pushing or pulling enemies with raw soul energy.
+I still wanted every Divine to share abilities that reinforced the core fantasy, such as pushing or pulling enemies with raw soul energy.

 To support this, I designed a point-based resource pool that all Divines draw from.

-Each path gained unique abilities automatically through leveling, while also selecting from a shared pool of powers available to every Divine.
+Each path gained unique abilities automatically through leveling while also selecting powers from a shared pool available to every Divine.

-I built the Divine using Starfinder’s class and leveling structure as a foundation, designing its full progression from level 1 to 20 and ensuring it remained competitive at every tier.
+I built the Divine using Starfinder's existing class and leveling structure as a foundation, designing its progression from level 1 to 20 while ensuring it remained competitive at every tier of play.

-I then playtested the class with three different groups across multiple level ranges, using their feedback to refine abilities, resource costs, and scaling until it felt fun, flexible, and balanced across playstyles.
+I then playtested the class with three different groups across multiple level ranges, using their feedback to refine abilities, resource costs, and scaling until it felt fun, flexible, and balanced across a variety of playstyles.

 The final result was the Divine, a class powered by soul magic rather than the Force.

-It delivers the fantasy players were asking for while remaining mechanically distinct from Solarians and fully integrated into the Starfinder system.
+It delivered the fantasy players were asking for while remaining mechanically distinct from the Solarian and fully integrated into the Starfinder system.